codeysra/Interview-Questions/Java/2-Basic Questions/Collections.md

 ### What is a HashMap?

+- It is a collection of key-value pairs.
+- Keys cannot have duplicates, whereas values can.
+- Only one key can be null, whereas more than one value can be null.
+- Uses HashTable as its underlying data structure.

 ### What is NavigableMap?

 It is a direct child of SortedMap interface, and a descendent of Map interface.